Runtime Parameters

 Defining Parameters

-Parameters can only be used in task arguments.
+Parameters can only be used in task arguments and the time_estimate field in a task.

-Four different parameter types can be defined: Boolean, Float, Integer and String parameters.
+Five different parameter types can be defined: Boolean, Float, Integer, String, and FileRef parameters.
 See each class definition below.

 Here are some example parameter definitions: